schajii/todo_app/README.md

 - Edit an existing todo
 - Complete and remove a todo
 - Save todos between runs using a text file
+- Use helper functions to read and write todo data

 ## Requirements